 But there is more disappointment ahead.

-It takes us forever to drive the twenty-odd kilometres from the picnic site to the Mapungubwe Interpretative Centre.
+It takes us forever to drive the twenty kilometres from the picnic site to the Mapungubwe Interpretative Centre.
 So much longer than planned, but stopping for game sightings, and large baobab trees along the way (there are lots), and also stopping to simply breathe in this remarkable landscape, does take time.

-We are both so very hangry by the time that we arrive at the Interpretative Centre.
+We are both so very hangry by the time we arrive at the Interpretative Centre.
 So much so, that we hardly notice the remarkable and organic nature of this incredible piece of award-winning architecture that fits seamlessly into the surrounding landscape.

 Our hangriness is easily cured.
 We sit on the restaurant patio and order a bite.
 A breeze wafts through the open sided Timbrel vaulted roof, fanning away our temporary woes.
 Timbrel vaulting, is a medieval building technique where several overlapping tiles are woven together using a quick setting mortar or adhesive.
 Each tile was hand-made using local labour and soil from the surrounding area.